Munene-brian/kyoskbackendApi/README.md

 ## Notes
 - Replace placeholders like `<repository-url>` and `<repository-directory>` with actual values.
 - Ensure secrets for Docker Hub credentials are added to your GitHub repository settings.
-- MongoDB will run as a container and is defined in docker-compose file with document ("books") as diagram
+- MongoDB will run as a container locally and is defined in docker-compose file with document ("books") as diagram
 - You can use mongoDB compass for GUI
+- Can seperate and docker-compose file into two: (backendapi) and (mongoDB) dockerfiles